holaphil/amazing-maple-e08ae/src/pages/portfolio/index.md

 title: Work
 subtitle: >-
-  Over the past 20+ years, I've worked with the following startups and large organizations helping them identify, build, and launch innovative services and brands.
+  Over the past 20+ years, I've worked with the following startups and large organizations helping them identify, build, and bring new ideas into the market.
 layout_style: tiles
 seo:
   title: Phil Thomas DiGiulio / Work